waughsh/waughsh.github.io/_posts/2018-11-13-a-generative-model-of-discourse.md

 <p style="text-align: center"><img src="https://github.com/windweller/windweller.github.io/blob/master/images/discourse-figA.png?raw=true" style="width:50%"> <br> <b>Figure 5</b> </p>

-When there is a hidden variable (confounding variable) $c$ that governs the behavior of $a$ and $b$, without knowing the existence of $c$, we (the algorithm) can often make the mistake of inferring a correlational relationship between variable $a$ and $b​$.
+When there is a hidden variable (confounding variable) $c​$ that governs the behavior of $a​$ and $b​$, without knowing the existence of $c​$, we (the algorithm) can often make the mistake of inferring a correlational relationship between variable $a​$ and $b​$.
 Does the left figure look very much like a language model, and the right figure very similar to what Arora et al. has proposed?
 This is not to suggest that there is no dependence between words -- there clearly is, but modeling language well by conditioning on previous words should not exclude us from hypothesizing a different kind of generative model.

 BERT objective, using context to predict the prescence of a word seems quite similar to what Theorem 1 seems to suggest, allowing a word to be recovered through its context.
 However BERT does mask the word itself (as it makes sense), and the prediction happens on each sentence, instead of averaged context.